kigun-org/image-editor/README.md

 # Image Editor

-A simple web-based image editor component, written in Svelte but outputting JS/CSS files ready to be included in any HTML page.
+A free lightweight web-based image editor component, available as a pair of JS+CSS files ready to be included in any HTML page.

+It was initially developed for editing photographs, so it supports large image sizes (and automatically downsizes the images if they exceed your browser's canvas size limit).

 ## Building